Phrenzi/slate/source/includes/_patrons.md

 }
 ```

-This endpoint try to authenticate Patron
+This endpoint try to authenticate Patron, and need App Token authenticate.

 * if success, it will return `Patron` object with HTTP Status Code `200`, and client can retrive
 auth header from reponse to consuming next request that need authentication.